What We Offer

 Aging Specific Resources

-We mirror HHCI by offering education, training, supportive services, and research; yet all geared towards the physical, mental, spiritual and relational health of those community members 65 years and older and their families.
+We mirror HHCI by offering education, training, supportive services, and research; all geared toward the physical, mental, spiritual, and relational health of community members aged 65 and older and their families.

 Care for the Caregivers

-We provide a unique continuum of services for caregivers as they navigate the health and human services needs of loved ones who suffer from dementia – from diagnosis to end-of-life.
+We provide a unique continuum of services for caregivers as they navigate the health and human service needs of loved ones living with dementia – from diagnosis to end-of-life.

 Guidance and Support